remijaoui/remijaoui.github.io/_pages/talks.md

 author_profile: true
 ---

 ## On the problem of integration in finite terms for exponentially algebraic functions

 I have been working during the last two years with Jonathan Kirby on the problem of integration in finite terms for exponentially algebraic functions.
-The paper is still in preparation but here are the slides of two talks below summarize the main ideas of this work.
+They are the holomorphic functions which can be defined in the o-minimal structure obtained by expanding semialgebraic geometry by the restricted complex exponential.
+In this [preprint](https://arxiv.org/abs/2510.26248), we generalize several classical results on the problem of integration in finite terms to the class of exponentially algebraic functions.

 * The [talk]( /assets/pdf/DART2023.pdf) was part of the DART XII conference in Kassel, Germany (April 2024)
 * The [talk]( /assets/pdf/CIRM2024.pdf)  was part of the Model Theory and Applications to Groups and Combinatorics conference in the CIRM (October 2024)

+* A recorded lecture given at the Kolchin seminar of differential algebra can be found here:

+{% include video id="TrCXspZNeNQ" provider="youtube" %}